Top 3 Real Estate Investing Strategies for Beginners To Know

 This is the “ten-ten” plan: Buy 10 new homes in a growing area and wait 10 years.

-Your cash flow may be just above break-even at first but will grow over time as rents go up.
-Where you make your money though, is not on the monthly cash flow, but on the long-term appreciation.
-The role of the rental income is to just cover the property’s expenses while you bide your time and wait for the property to appreciate.
+Your cash flow may be above break-even at first but will grow over time as rents increase.
+Where you make your money, though, is not on the monthly cash flow but on the long-term appreciation.
+The role of the rental income is just to cover the property’s expenses while you bide your time and wait for the property to appreciate.

 Picking the Right Market